soasme/PeppaPEG/docs/spec.rst

 * Repeat
 * Sequence
 * Choice
+* Left Recursion

-Since choice has the lowest precedence, a rule expression always starts interpreting as a choice of one alternatives:
+Since left recursion has the lowest precedence, a rule expression always starts interpreting as a left recursion.

 .. code-block::

-    expression = choice;
+    expression = left_recursion;

 Primary rule expressions must have one of the following types.